sergey-protserov-uhn/equipment_induced_shortcuts_in_lc/README.md

-Model weights are available [https://zenodo.org/records/20746455][here].
+Model weights are available at https://zenodo.org/records/20746455].